Donaldttt/vim-global-statusline/README.md

 ## Usage

-To add extensions to status line, you need to call `StlSetPart(start_column, content, highlight, extension_name)`, `extension_name` are used to identify the extensions internaly.
-And then call `StlRefresh()` to update statusline.
+To add extensions to status line, you need to call `g:StlSetPart(start_column, content, highlight, extension_name)`, `extension_name` are used to identify the extensions internaly.
+And then call `g:StlRefresh()` to update statusline.

 Currently this function only accept raw string as content.